markstringer-dti/markstringer-dti.github.io/dti.md

 ## Timing
 I'm in the timing business.
 Delivering things on time.
 That's what I do.
 Right?
 Well.
 Right and wrong.
 Just because I'm in the timing business, doesn't mean that I can force my timings on the bosses.
 To force my timings on the bosses will always be seen by them as an attempt to lower their status.

 And this is a tricky one.
 Let's say for example that some boss tells me that they want something by a particular date.
-Christmas is a favourite.
-Christmas is *the* favourite.
+Christmas is the one that comes up most often.
 Bosses always want things by Christmas.
 In my head, the minute I hear this, I'm thinking of a bunch of things that need to happen if there's a ghost of a chance of this happening by Christmas.
 And a bunch of things are things that the boss needs to do.
 And the boss has just said Christmas, so, if that's a real deadline, he needs to do these things by a certain time.
 Right?
 Nu uh.
 No.

 You would think it would be like that.
 It ought to be like that.
 It isn't.
 It isn't and it never will be.